akmtaiwansoftware/docs/tutorials/provisioning/README.md

   -d 'myalias=50'
 ```

-5. Verify the write was logged.
+6. Verify the write was logged.

    ![provisioning](assets/provisioning_device_wrote.png)

-Note: Previous users of One Platform might be surprised to learn that the `myalias` resource does not need to be created before making the previous call.
+**Note:** Previous users of One Platform might be surprised to learn that the `myalias` resource does not need to be created before making the previous call.

-## Provision a device (TLS client certificate)
+## Provision a Device (TLS Client Certificate)

-In the previous section we provisioned a device using token authentication.
-Next, let's use TLS client certificate.
-This provides enhanced security:
+In the previous section, you provisioned a device using token authentication.
+Next, you may use TLS client certificate, which provides enhanced security:

-- no secret information needs to be transmitted in order to authenticate requests.
+- No secret information needs to be transmitted in order to authenticate requests.
-- the private key can be stored on a hardware security chip that makes it difficult to obtain the key
+- The private key can be stored on a hardware security chip that makes it difficult to obtain the key.

-1. Go to the Settings tab and switch the product to use TLS Client Certificate.
-Note: this does not affect already provisioned devices, which retain their previous authentication type.
-Then press the Save button at the bottom of that page.
+1. Go to the *SETTINGS* tab and switch the product to use TLS Client Certificate.
+This does not affect already-provisioned devices, which retain their previous authentication type.
+Click the "SAVE" button at the bottom of that page.

    ![provisioning](assets/provisioning_auth_setting_certificate.png)
    ![provisioning](assets/provisioning_provisioning_settings_save.png)

-2. Next, find an identity that has not been provisioned yet.
-For this tutorial we'll pick `00000002`.
+2. Find an identity that has not been provisioned yet.
+For this tutorial, you can use `00000002`.

    ![provisioning](assets/provisioning_whitelisted_identity.png)

-3. Next generate a certificate file.
+3. Generate a certificate file.
 This will require a tool like [OpenSSL](https://www.openssl.org).
 The CN of the certificate must be set to the device ID.
-For example, here's a command that generates a certificate good for 365 days:
+For example, here is a command that generates a certificate good for 365 days:

 ```
 openssl req -x509 -nodes -days 365 -sha256 -subj /C=US/ST=MN/L=Mpls/O=Exosite/CN=00000002 -newkey rsa:2048 -keyout adc-key.pem -out adc-cert.pem
 ```

 - `-days 365` specifies that the certificate is valid for one year.
-Note that the certificate also gets a start time based on the current time on the machine generating the certificate.
+The certificate also gets a start time based on the current time on the machine generating the certificate.
 This may differ by a few seconds from the API's clock and cause subsequent API calls to fail until the API's clock catches up to the start time of the certificate.
 You can check the API time by calling `curl <product-endpoint>/timestamp`, which returns a timestamp in [seconds since the epoch](https://en.wikipedia.org/wiki/Unix_time).
 - `-subj /C=US/ST=MN/L=Mpls/O=Exosite/CN=00000002` specifies a specific location, organization, and identity.
 You should set most of this appropriately for your business, but Murano's device API requires that the common name `/CN` be set to your device identity.

-4. Combine the key and the cert into a single file using the ‘cat’ command:
+4. Combine the key and the cert into a single file using the `cat` command:

 ```
 cat adc-key.pem adc-cert.pem >> adc.pem
 ```

 5. Provision the device.
 This may be done by making an HTTP API call using the certificate created above.
-We'll make a write call in this example.
-Note that the provisioning step here is combined with the first write to the API.
+You will make a write call in this example.
+The provisioning step here is combined with the first write to the API.
 The steps differ somewhat based the operating system you are using.

 In Linux, you can use the PEM file generated above directly:
 ```